 The elusive power underlying this type of attack is its swarm nature.
 Rather than a single computer exploiting a single weak point of a target, as traditional hacks might, a DDoS attack is carried out by tens or hundreds of thousands of computers in tandem, all of which direct a steady stream of traffic to a target server.
 From a single computer, this stream of data would be harmless, but together with the rest of the swarm, the traffic overwhelms the server, which is unable to reply to every machine.
 This can result in reduced or total loss of server functionality, often for hours or days.

-As user generated DDoS attacks continued, media outlets reported the bandwidth-intensive activities would inadvertently harm Iranian citizens by congesting the entire Iranian network.
-The news spread quickly on sites like Anonymous Iran, which is supported by The Pirate Bay, and hosted by Anonymous, the same group that has been taking on the Cult Church of Scientology for more than a year.
-In response, DDoSers changed their behavior to utilize "slow denial of service," which forces a server's socket connections to remain open without bombarding the machine with bandwidth.
+Most DDoS attacks are carried out by botnets—networks of computers infected by malicious code that, when activated, unbeknownst to their owners, carry out any instructions given to them.
+The largest known botnet, slow denial of service," which forces a server's socket connections to remain open without bombarding the machine with bandwidth.
 By doing so, DDoSers effectively disrupted Iranian government sites while attempting not to reduce bandwidth across the entire country—a strategy that demonstrates precision and restraint in its selective damage, and greater ethical consideration than botnet DDoS attacks in its voluntary nature.

 It is clear that there are many tools available to protesters who intend to damage or disrupt a target without harming uninvolved or disinterested users.
 This ready availability and the ease with which civilians may engage in what we may honestly call cyber warfare leads to serious questions about who is innocent and which networks and machines are "legitimate" targets.
 Just as both the Allies and Axis bombarded civilians during WWII due to their capacity for wartime industrial production, if anyone can participate in an international attack on another government's network infrastructure, then civilian computers and networks are likely to be perceived as legitimate targets during open hostilities.
 The world has yet to confirm a case of state sponsored cyber warfare against a civilian network, but it seems foolish to think this critical component of a country's government, economy and culture would not be subject to attack just the same as any other.